leomaurodesenv/smm-maker-profile/README.md

 ___

+Maker Profile is the user information about the game Super Mario Maker.
+This module can fetch data from the official [bookmark site](https://supermariomakerbookmark.nintendo.net).
-This module can request and fetching data information of Maker Profile (of Super Mario Maker) just passing the Nintendo ID of user.
+This module can request and fetching data information of Maker Profile just passing the Nintendo ID of user.

 By response the module call a callback function with 2 arguments `(error, makerProfile)`.
-These arguments, the first is a boolean to check sucess in fetching and the second is a json with data information about the user.
+These arguments: the first is a boolean to check sucess in fetching; and the second is a json with data information about the user.

+Note: This module makes analysis on the html structure of the bookmark site.
+In case of site changes, the `smm-maker-profile` system may not work correctly.
 ___

 ### Json `makerProfile`